 There is ongoing development in this area:

-Researchers often use motion capture systems, like Vicon, to fly the Crazyflie autonomously, usually controlling it from an outside computer.
+Researchers often use motion capture systems, like Qualisys or Vicon, to fly the Crazyflie autonomously, usually controlling it from an outside computer.
 For example this research from MIT is using such a system together with a powerful control algorithm: https://www.youtube.com/watch?v=v-s564NoAu0

 We have been using camera systems like the Microsoft Kinect to achieve autonomous flight above the camera: https://www.bitcraze.io/2015/05/autonomous-flight-using-kinect2-for-position-control/